-Children can also take a pony or horse ride and take unlimited zip line rides over the grounds for an additional $10 dollars.
+Children can also take a pony or horse ride and take unlimited zip line rides over the grounds for an additional fee.

-Santa’s Christmas Tree Forest is open from Black Friday to Christmas Eve with $2 admission for children and adults.
+Santa’s Christmas Tree Forest is open from Black Friday to Christmas Eve.

 Winter Park Boat Parade & Water Ski Extravaganza

 Only in Orlando at Christmas can you celebrate by watching an elaborate holiday-themed show on Lake Virginia!

 The activities start at 3 PM with the Rollins Ski Team performing a daring and holiday-themed showcase of water acrobatics choreographed to your favorite Christmas tunes.

 The best views can be seen from Rollins College, the Cornell Fine Arts Museum, and Dinky Dock if you are coming to attend this Christmas event in Orlando.

 At 5:30, the competitive boat parade begins!
 Contestants take this community tradition very seriously and completely deck out their boats, with prizes awarded for Best Boat, Best Winter Park Boat, and of course, Best Santa Boat.
 This is the perfect way to celebrate Christmas in Orlando like a true Floridian.